olivettiscuoladigitale/epub3-creator/README.md

 ## Create index -> navigation
-Epubcreator generate a index and pupulate it with item that contain object `navLavel`.
+Epubcreator generate a index and pupulate it with items that contain object `navLavel`.

 	epubCreator.addSections([
 		 {